notunixian/simple-base/README.md

 * Grab the source to Il2CppInspector
 * Head over to Il2CppInspector.Common/IL2CPP/Il2CppBinaryClasses.cs
 * Modify the data to properly match being able to read IL2CPP version 24.4.
-* Run your modified version and create a C++ scaffolding project and point it to the directory that contains simple-base.
+* Run your modified version and create a C++ scaffolding project and point it to the directory that contains Simple-Base.
 * Let it run, and now change any method names that VRChat may have changed due to the updates.